carlosmagal/pokedex-clean/README.md

 # pokedex_clean

-A Flutter pokedex using Clean architecture, MobX and Modular.
+A Flutter pokedex using Clean architecture, MobX, Modular and Firebase.